donat19/3d-render-in-terminal/README.md

 This path tries to set the process as the DRM master, creates a dumb buffer, and scans it out through the primary CRTC.
 The renderer renders into a matrix instead of ANSI strings, which removes most of the terminal overhead.
 The feature currently requires root (or appropriate udev rules) and only targets simple XRGB8888 framebuffers; if initialisation fails the program falls back to the regular terminal output and prints a warning.

 When GPU mode is enabled without explicit quality flags, the renderer automatically bumps `--pixel-step` to `2` and caps `--reflection-depth` to `1` to keep frame times manageable on low-power hardware.
 You can still override either value manually.

+The sky gradient, sun bloom, and fake global illumination can be tuned via `--sun-intensity`, `--ambient`, and `--gi-strength`.
+Lower these values for a flatter look, or raise them for brighter outdoor lighting.

 ## Tests